EGA Board Secretary and Consultant, Program Director, Democracy & Media, Wallace Global Fund

-Allison Barlow is currently program consultant to the HKH and Quixote Foundations and the Wallace Global Fund.
-Allison has advised numerous other grantmakers, including the Open Society Institute, Beldon Fund, John Merck Fund, Charity Projects Entertainment Fund, Albert A. List Foundation and numerous other philanthropies interested in catalyzing social change across issue areas.
+Allison Barlow is currently Program Director, Democracy & Media, at the Wallace Global Fund.
+Allison has advised numerous other grantmakers, including the HKH Foundation, Quixote Foundation, Open Society Institute, Beldon Fund, John Merck Fund, Charity Projects Entertainment Fund, Albert A. List Foundation and numerous other philanthropies interested in catalyzing social change across issue areas.
 She is co-chair of the Funders Committee for Civic Participation and serves on the advisory boards of the Media Demcoracy Fund and the Youth Engagement Fund.

 EGA Board Vice-Chair and PSC Chair, Wilburforce Foundation Associate Director